smiffytech/raspidev-public/README.md

 As viewed with board oriented with Raspberry Pi connector to the __left__.

-Horizontal connectors labelled left to right.
+Vertical connectors labelled top to bottom, horizontal connectors labelled left to right.

 ###RPI_I2C###